opf/openproject/docs/user-guide/meetings/dynamic-meetings/README.md

 After creating a meeting, you can set up a **meeting agenda**.

 You can add items to an agenda or directly link to existing work packages by selecting the desired option under the green **Add** button.
+You can add notes and attachments to every agenda item.

 ![The add button with two choices: agenda item or work package](openproject_dynamic_meetings_add_agenda_item.png)

 After you have finalized the agenda, you can always edit the agenda items, add notes, move an item up or down or delete it.
 Clicking on the three dots on the right edge of each agenda item will display a menu with these options.

 ![Edit agenda in OpenProject dynamic meetings](openproject_dynamic_meetings_edit_agenda.png)